![]() Oven Roasted Spicy Sweet Potato Wedges |

 - 1 tablespoon minced fresh parsley

 Preheat oven to 450 F. Spray a large baking sheet with Pam or spread olive oil on the surface.
-Consider covering sheet with foil first if you have any concerns about sticking.
+Consider covering the sheet with foil first if you have any concerns about sticking.

 Whisk together oil, brown sugar, and cayenne pepper in a small bowl.
 The brown sugar is not a necessity, but it sure does taste nice.
 Place the potato wedges in a large bowl.
-Pour oil mixture over the potatoes and toss to coat, then sprinkle with sea salt and pepper; toss again.
+Pour the oil mixture over the potatoes and toss to coat, then sprinkle with sea salt and pepper; toss again.

 Finally, spread the potatoes in a single layer on the baking sheet and bake for 15 minutes.
 At that point, remove the pan from the oven and flip the potatoes.